evandisoft/RedOnion/LiveRepl/Readme.md

 - There is currently no undo/redo functionality, so be careful.
 This may come in a future release.
 - Only one **LiveRepl** can be open at a time.
 We are intending to eventually in create a more flexible system that allows multiple **LiveRepl**'s and multiple scripts running at a time.
 - All scripts are in one big directory.
 We are planning on eventually having some sort of file navigation mode and also allowing this editor to be used for general editing of files inside the KSP directory, not just user scripts.
-- LiveRepl cannot really handle large files.
+- LiveRepl cannot really handle large text files.
 And by large, I only mean about 19kb (from my testing)